Human-Connection/Human-Connection/web-frontend/installation.md

 ### Install Dependencies

 {% hint style="danger" %}
-Current you have to use the `--ignore-engines` parameter on install as the izitoast wrapper package claims to not work on node &gt;= 9 which is not true.
+Current you have to use the `--ignore-engines` parameter on install, as the izitoast wrapper package claims to not work on node &gt;= 9 which is not true.
 If the Author does not responde we might fork the package or make our own component out of it.
-So its an temporary issue.
+So it's a temporary issue.
 {% endhint %}

 {% tabs %}